jadedeo/pui-homework-template-advanced/final-project/README.md

 ## Part 1: Website Description

-Describe your website (300 words).

-LitTunes is an application that creates custom playlists for readers, tailoring song recommendations to suit a specified book, characters, or keywords using the Spotify API.
-The site will work best for readers of popular fiction.
+LitTunes is an application that creates custom playlists for readers, tailoring song recommendations to suit a specified book or characters using the Spotify API.
+Users are asked to enter the title of their preferred book, the author's name, and the character name.
+They are also able to specify particular moods they'd like the tracks to convey, or keywords or phrases they'd like to be factored into the playlist.
+Songs returned by the app meet one or more of these criteria.

-As a life-long reader who has worked in publishing in various respects & who is active in book communities, I know that creating playlists for current/favorite reads is something that many people enjoy doing.
-I have a few of these playlists myself,
+As a life-long reader who has worked in publishing in various respects, and someone who is active in book communities, I know that creating playlists for current or favorite reads is something that many people enjoy doing.
+I have a few of these playlists myself, and I understand that curating is half of the fun.
+So, the playlists created by this app are only intended to be used as a starting point.

-- What is the purpose of your website?
-- Who is the target audience?
-- What information do you convey with your website?
-- How is it interesting and engaging?
+The site will work best for readers of popular fiction for which playlists have already been created; this is an unfortunate side-effect of the issues encountered with APIs.
+It would have been preferable to generate playlists organically, as opposed to pulling songs from existing ones, but even so, this site may be treated as a proof of concept for an idea I'd be interested in exploring further.

+The current implementation includes use React Redux and React Router, with Material UI and the React Spotify Embed used for components.
+Given the time, I would like to refine the visuals of the site (as it is presently quite plain), incorporating micro-interactions, animations, and the like.
+I would also consider reattempting the concept with the Apple Music API, since Spotify's has recently enacted new restrictions that make it difficult make the basis for recommendations more refined.

 ## Part 2: User Interaction

-How a user would interact with your website?
-For each step, briefly but clearly state the interaction type & how we should reproduce it.

-1. Click to authenticate user.
-On homepage, click on the sign-in button to be directed to a Spotify url for authorization.
+1. **Click to authenticate user.** On homepage, click on the sign-in button to be directed to a Spotify url for authorization.
 Once given permission to access user's account, Spotify url will redirect to /form page of app.
-2. Click into form fields.
-Click on the various form fields to activate them.
+2. **Click into form fields.** Click on the various form fields to activate them.
-3. Type in form fields.
-The first few form fields require users to type their desired book/character into the specified fields.
+3. **Type in form fields.** The first few form fields require users to type their desired book/character into the specified fields.
-4. Click to select 'mood' from dropdown.
-Clicking on the 'mood' field will open the MUI select component, populated with a number of options.
+4. **Click to select 'mood' from dropdown.** Clicking on the 'mood' field will open the MUI select component, populated with a number of options.
 Users are able to choose more than one.
-5. Type into 'keyword' field.
-Users may type into the 'keyword' field, and hit 'enter' to add the word or phrase.
+5. **Type into 'keyword' field.** Users may type into the 'keyword' field, and hit 'enter' to add the word or phrase.
-6. Click to create playlist.
-Clicking on the button in the bottom right of the form will begin the playlist creation.
+6. **Click to create playlist.** Clicking on the button in the bottom right of the form will begin the playlist creation.
 The button will remain disabled until all required fields are completed.
-7. Loading state.
-To show that an action is being performed behind the scenes, a simple loading animation is used.
+7. **Loading state.** To show that an action is being performed behind the scenes, a simple loading animation is used.
-8. Click to interact with returned tracks.
-On the /playlist page, users can click to play tracks, use + to add them to their Liked Songs, or view more options for interfacing with the songs on Spotify.
+8. **Click to interact with returned tracks.** On the /playlist page, users can click to play tracks, use + to add them to their Liked Songs, or view more options for interfacing with the songs on Spotify.
-9. Click and drag.
-Users can click & drag on the slider for each track to scrubt to a certain point in the audio.
+9. **Click and drag.** Users can click & drag on the slider for each track to scrubt to a certain point in the audio.
-10. Click to save playlist.
-If a user wishes to save the entire playlist to their library, they can click the button in the bottom right.
+10. **Click to save playlist.** If a user wishes to save the entire playlist to their library, they can click the button in the bottom right.
-11. Click into form fields.
-Click into form fields in the resulting modal to activate them.
+11. **Click into form fields.** Click into form fields in the resulting modal to activate them.
-12. Type in form fields.
-The user should type their desired playlist name & description into the modal's fields.
+12. T**ype in form fields.** The user should type their desired playlist name & description into the modal's fields.
-13. Click to check checkbox.
-Clicking on checkbox sets playlist visibility once it's been saved to user's library; checked = public, unchecked = private.
+13. **Click to check checkbox.** Clicking on checkbox sets playlist visibility once it's been saved to user's library; checked = public, unchecked = private.
-14. Click to save or cancel.
-User can click on a button to either move ahead with saving their playlist, or quit the action.
+14. **Click to save or cancel.** User can click on a button to either move ahead with saving their playlist, or quit the action.

 ## Part 3: External Tool

-Describe what important external tool you used (JavaScript library, Web API, animations, or other).
-Following the bulleted list format below, reply to each of the prompts.

 1. [Spotify Web API](https://developer.spotify.com/documentation/web-api)
    - Spotify is the most popular music streaming app.
 Because my app logic relies on pre-existing playlists, it makes sense to leverage a widely-used platform.